jasmo2/document/top10RoRMistakes/top10RoRMistakes.md

 def delete
 end
 ```
-These are the default methods given by the **RoR**''s scaffold .But, it does not mean these are the only ones you could write on the controller.
-A typical example could be `users_reset_password method` inside the users_controller which helps recover the user secret password if they lost it.
+These are the default methods given by the **RoR**'s scaffold .
+However, it does not mean these are the only ones could be written on the controller.
+A typical example could be `users_reset_password method` inside the users_controller, which helps recover the user secret password if they lost it.

-In contrast, a bunch of methods inside the controller means that it should be refactor into smaller controllers, for instance:
+For instance, a bunch of methods inside the controller means that it should be refactor into smaller controllers :

 > Before refactor